Ajowyang/c0724-code-solutions/fetch-in-react/fetch-in-react-quiz-notes.md

   fetch()

 - What two things need to be done to properly handle HTTP request errors?
-Why? catch block and guard clauses?
+Why? try/catch block checking with response.ok

-- How can `useEffect` be used to load data for a component? it can make get requests inside of its code block
+- How can `useEffect` be used to load data for a component? it can make get requests inside of its code block, to run asynchronous code, you need useEffect or eventHandlers to run asynchronous code

 - How do you use `useEffect` to load component data just once when the component mounts? by not putting anything in dependencies